jacobtomlinson/website/content/posts/2020/2020-02-14-creating-an-open-source-python-project-from-scratch-p2.md

 The left number is the `major` version number.
 This should be incremented if we have made a change which will break things for our users.
 After this version, they cannot just continue as usual and will probably have to read the documentation and change their behaviour accordingly.
 We also reset both other numbers to `0`.
 For example, if we modified `is_number` to return the strings `'yes'` and `'no'` instead of the booleans `True` and `False` this would be a breaking change and we should release `2.0.0`.

 In our `setup.py` we have set the initial version to `0.0.1`.
 When the major version of a library is `0` this means it is in development mode and should be considered unstable.
 Generally in this mode, the `bugfix` version remains the same but the `minor` version is incremented for both `major` and `minor` changes, meaning anything could break at any time.
-Ideally once a library is finished and the functionality is stable you should move on to version `1.0.0` and adopt SemVer more strictly, however you will notice in the wild that many well-used projects have not yet had a version `1.0.0` release.
+Ideally once a library is "finished" and the functionality is stable you should move on to version `1.0.0` and adopt SemVer more strictly, however you will notice in the wild that many well-used projects have not yet had a version `1.0.0` release.
 This is because many open source projects are run by volunteers.
 Folks with limited time to work on projects do not want to commit to a stable API.

 For more information on this schema see the [Semantic Versioning website](https://semver.org/).